-Bord Gáis Energy (BGE) supported the proposed zero values of the LNAF and SIFF parameters for 2023.
+Bord Gáis Energy (BGE) supported the proposed zero values of the LNAF and SIFF parameters for 2024.
 The respondent noted that in principle LNAF and SIFF should be non-zero given that was what was expected when they were being considered in the market design process.
-The respondent also noted that the impact of any non-zero value might be to increase the likelihood of long notice units being unavailable during low wind and add to interconnector uncertainty such that it would increase the risk of having no back up available for Intraday markets.
-BGE also acknowledged that introduction of any non-zero value may worsen the current security of supply risks by increasing uncertainty around generator choice and reliability, particularly when there is low or variable wind.
+However, the respondent also noted that the impact of any non-zero value might be to increase the likelihood of long notice units being unavailable during low wind and add to interconnector uncertainty such that it would increase the risk of having no back up available for Intraday markets.
+The respondent acknowledged that the introduction of any non-zero value at this time may worsen the current security of supply risks by increasing uncertainty around generator choice and reliability, particularly when there is low or variable wind.